-Prior to his most senior roles with the UN, Banbury worked in the United States government as Acting Senior Director for Democracy, Human Rights and International Operations at the National Security Council (2000-2003) and Senior Policy Advisor for the Balkans Task Force at the Department of Defense (1998-2000).
+Prior to his most senior roles with the UN, Banbury worked in the United States government as Director and then Senior Director for Democracy, Human Rights, and International Operations at the National Security Council (2000-2003) and Senior Policy Advisor in the Balkans Task Force at the Department of Defense (1998-2000).

-He holds a master’s degree in law and diplomacy from the Fletcher School of Law and Diplomacy at Tufts University, a graduate degree from the Institut Universitaire de Hautes Études Internationales at the University of Geneva, and a bachelor’s degree in political science from Tufts University.
+Banbury holds a master’s degree in law and diplomacy from the Fletcher School of Law and Diplomacy at Tufts University, a graduate degree in international relations from the Institut Universitaire de Hautes Études Internationales at the University of Geneva, and a bachelor’s degree in political science from Tufts University.

-Banbury is a member of the Board of Trustees of the Centre for Public Impact and received a Distinguished Service Award from the President of the United States, a Bronze Palm to the Exceptional Civilian Service Award from the Secretary of Defense, an Exceptional Civilian Service Award from the Office of the Secretary of Defense, and a Distinguished Achievement Award from Tufts University.
+Banbury is a member of the Board of Directors of the Centre for Public Impact and received a Distinguished Service Award from the President of the United States for service on 9/11, a Bronze Palm to the Exceptional Civilian Service Award from the Secretary of Defense, an Exceptional Civilian Service Award from the Office of the Secretary of Defense, and a Distinguished Alumni Achievement Award from Tufts University.

-He is proficient in French and conversant in Thai and Cambodian.
-Banbury lived abroad for more than 12 years in eight countries in Africa, Asia and Europe, and has visited over 70 countries during his career.
+Banbury speaks varying degrees of French, Thai, and Cambodian.
+He lived abroad for more than 12 years in eight countries in Africa, Asia, and Europe and has done working visits to over 70 countries during his career.